 Start with the Battery Module.Make sure the Battery Module does not have batteries inserted.

-In this section, we will create a radio link between the USB Dongle and the Radio Climate Monitor.
+In this section, we will create a radio link between the Radio Dongle and the Radio Climate Monitor.

 Follow these steps in Node-RED: